 Two supplemental files, such as photos (PNG or JPG up to 10MB per photo) and videos (MP4 up to 1GB), may also accompany submissions.

-Once the Challenge closes, the Steering committee will review and evaluate all submissions, and choose the winning submission(s) in June 2019.
+Once the Challenge closes, the Steering Committee will review and evaluate all submissions, and choose the winning submission(s) in August 2021.

-- Evidence of a well thought out design (e.g. approach, executional considerations, resources, etc.)
+- Clearly outlines proposal with evidence of a well thought out design (e.g. approach, executional considerations, resources, etc.)

 Please see the Rewrite Cancer Innovation Challenge Official Rules and Regulations for full details and weighting on evaluation criteria.